kimbring2/DeepSoccer/deepsoccer_pc/README.md

 <strong>Click to Watch!</strong>

 ## 4) Gazebo solenoid electromagnet joint plugin
-Since the jetbot soccer version uses solenoid electromagnet for kicking ball which has a spring, it cannot be implemented using default controller of Gazebo.
+Since the DeepSoccer uses solenoid electromagnet for kicking ball which has a spring, it cannot be implemented using default controller of Gazebo.
 In such a case, we are able to create a custom plugin.
-First, 'solenoid_electromagnet_joint_spring_plugin' package need be built using 'catkin_make' command.
+First, [solenoid electromagnet joint spring plugin](https://github.com/kimbring2/DeepSoccer/tree/master/solenoid_electromagnet_joint_spring_plugin) package need be built using 'catkin_make' command.

 <center><strong>Spring equation for solenoid electromagnet </strong></center>